-After you upgrade to Windows 10 you may notice two folders on your System or C Drive named $Windows.~BT and $Windows.~WS.
+After you upgrade to Windows 11 or Windows 10 you may notice two folders on your System or C Drive named $Windows.~BT and $Windows.~WS.
 These folders are created by Windows, during the upgrade process.
 The question now is – Is it safe to delete these $Windows.~BT and $Windows.~WS folders?

 You will then see these two folders.